Study Claims Fatal Accidents Caused by Drivers Who Were Distracted by Cell Phones Are Grossly Underreported in New York, Elsewhere

 Deadly traffic crashes in New York often occur without warning.
 In 2012, 274 people died in a traffic collision in New York City alone.
 If you lost a loved one in a preventable traffic accident in New York, New Jersey, or Connecticut, you should contact a skilled personal injury attorney as soon as you are able.

 Contact the dedicated lawyers at Korngut Paleudis LLC if you were hurt or a loved one was killed in a traffic collision in New York.
 At Korngut Paleudis LLC, our caring New York personal injury and accident law attorneys are available to assist the victims of unexpected traffic wrecks receive the financial compensation they deserve based upon the severity of their injuries.
 Our knowledgeable advocates have more than 45 years of experience helping clients who are located in New York, New Jersey, and Connecticut.
-To speak with a capable lawyer about your personal injury or wrongful death claim, do not hesitate to contact Korngut Paleudis LLC through the law firm's website or give us a call at (212) 835-6768 in New York City, (215) 331-6487 in Philadelphia, or (609) 480-3080 in Princeton, New Jersey.
+To speak with a capable lawyer about your personal injury or wrongful death claim, do not hesitate to contact Korngut Paleudis LLC through the law firm's website or give us a call at (212) 835-6768 in New York City or (609) 480-3080 in Princeton, New Jersey.

 Driving deaths due to cell phone use underreported: study, by the Associated Press, New York Daily News